 I’ll just list the items we provide, to prevent you having to bring them with you.
 At Ivy Lettings, all our properties are furnished with high quality bed linens, towels, hand towels, bathmats and facecloths for all guest.
-Additionally we provide soaps and shower gels in the bathroom, toilet paper, detergents for washing machines and dishwashers (one of two of our 120 properties don’t have dishwashers, please check the listing’s amenities).
-At time of press, you’ll also get a small bag of (really pretty good) chocolates, the kind you’d find on your pillow in a nice hotel.
+Additionally we provide soaps and shower gels in the bathroom, toilet paper, detergents for washing machines and dishwashers (one or two of our 120 properties don’t have dishwashers, please check the listing’s amenities).
 We don’t really provide any other food however, but of course you don’t need to bring this, just shop for it locally.
 London is extremely well served by multiple supermarkets and you’re never far from your basic supplies.

 Oh, and you can drink the water.

 Ready to book your trip to London?
 Start by finding the perfect London holiday rental for your stay.
 Our experienced team will be here to plan your trip, and provide suggestions on where to stay, where to eat, where to shop, and much more!